 - Continue to wear a mask in all Stamford Health and all healthcare facilities

 - Cover your coughs and sneezes with a tissue or your elbow

 - Wash your hands often

 Outpatient COVID-19 Treatment Center

-We now offer online scheduling for select services, with an order from your physician.
+Please note, both IV treatments are available by physician order.
+In addition, we now offer online scheduling for select services, with an order from your physician.
 You will receive a text/email from Stamford Health if applicable.
 Click here for more information.

 If you have any questions, please contact the COVID-19 Treatment Center at: 203.276.2339